Crypto Taxes in Switzerland 2026 – No Capital Gains Tax for Private Investors

 Declaring Crypto in Your Swiss Tax Return

-Declare your crypto holdings in the Wertschriften- und Guthabenverzeichnis (securities and assets statement) attached to your cantonal tax return.
-Use the ESTV's published year-end rates or the exchange rate on December 31 if the specific coin is not listed.
-File by the cantonal deadline (varies by canton, typically March–April).
+List crypto holdings in the Wertschriften- und Guthabenverzeichnis (securities and assets statement) attached to your cantonal return.
+Use ESTV published year-end rates for listed coins.
+File by the cantonal deadline – varies by canton, typically March to April.

 Crypto in Zug (Crypto Valley)